-As per the PSC contract obligation, contractors will survey and drill the block at their own cost, and they will meet 55 percent of their expenses each year from gas sales.
+The government is adopting and implementing various action plans for the exploration, extraction, transmission and distribution of oil and gas on land and in the sea.
+According to the PSC contract obligation, contractors are surveying and drilling the block at their own cost, and they will meet 55 per cent of their expenses each year from gas sales.